-Originally formed as seven different islands situated on Salsette Island off the shore of Maharashtra, according to the historical evidences; they were compound in the 18th century to form one large island- Mumbai.
-These novel seven islands of Bombay actually consisted of 22 hills, out of which some hills are still standing today, namely:
+Originally formed as seven different islands situated on Salsette Island off the shore of Maharashtra, according to the historical evidences.
+They were compound in the 18th century to form one large island- Mumbai.
+These novel seven islands of Bombay actually consisted of 22 hills, out of which some hills are still standing today.

 Above mentioned all the hills stand within the city limits and give Mumbai a perfect picture to look around.
 Most of the hill ranges were razed to fill in the shallows in order to connect the islands to form a single one.